thomasWeise/moptipy/README.md

 2. `timeMS` the clock time that has passed since the start of the run, measured in milliseconds and stored as integer value.
    Python actually provides the system clock time in terms of nanoseconds, however, we always round up to the next highest millisecond.
    We believe that milliseconds are a more reasonable time measure here and a higher resolution is probably not helpful anyway.
+   Due to the upwards-rounding, the lowest possible time at which a log point can occur is at `1` millisecond.
-3. `f` the best-so-far objective value
+3. `f` the best-so-far objective value, if only improving moves are logged, or the current objective value, if all moves are logged.

 This configuration is denoted by the header `fes;timeMS;f`.
 After this header and until `END_PROGRESS`, each line will contain one data point with values for the specified columns.

+You can copy the contents of this section together with the header into calculation software such as Microsoft Excel or LibreOffice Calc and choose `;` as separator when applying the text-to-column feature.
+This way, you can directly work on the raw data if you want.

 Notice that for each FE, there will be at most one data point but there might be multiple data points per millisecond.
 This is especially true if we log all FEs.
-Usually, we could log one data point for every improvement of the objective value, though.
+Usually, we would log one data point for every improvement of the objective value, though.

 ##### The Section `STATE`

-The end state when the run terminates is logged in the section `STATE` in key-value format.
+The end state when the run terminates is logged in the section `STATE` in a [YAML](https://yaml.org/spec/1.2/spec.html#mapping)-compatible key-value format.
 It holds at least the following keys:

 - `totalFEs` the total number of objective function evaluations performed, as integer